How to Write a Services Page for Your Business Website

 Let me be really clear about one thing:

-It’s not to make your audience see whether or not you have a payment plan.
+Your Services page does not exist for you to highlight your list of offerings or a payment plan.
 And it sure as heck shouldn’t exist just because every other website has one.

-Using my client’s (Jane Mackay) website as an illustration, I will show you how to write a Services page for your website.
+Using my client’s website, Jane Mackay, as an illustration, here’s how to write a Services page for your website.

-1. Positioning hook
+1. Positioning Hook

 Your important web pages—including your Services page—need a hero section.
 It is usually the first thing people see before deciding to leave or keep scrolling.